heremaps/com.here.validate.svrl.overrides/readme.md

 To echo results to the command line with this **extended** plug-in (where the results will include overriden rules) use the `overrides-echo` transform.
 This transform is an override of the base DITA document validation (`svrl-echo`) transform.

--  Clean the output directory (named "`out`" in the examples below), to ensure that the result from an old validation run is not present.

 ```bash
 rm -rf ./out